How to cancel your life insurance policy

 Opt for reduced paid-up insurance

 This option comes with the fewest fees.
 A reduced paid-up option allows you to stop paying premiums in exchange for a lower death benefit.
-The reduced benefit is based on the premiums you’ve already paid, and coverage lasts for life.
-Even though the death benefit payout is much smaller, a reduced paid-up option doesn’t come with penalties and maintains some amount of insurance protection.
+The reduced payout is based on the premiums you’ve already paid, and coverage lasts for life.

 Tax-free exchange

-You may be able to exchange your insurance policy for either another life insurance policy or an annuity, according to Section 1035 of the Internal Revenue Code [1] — a process called a 1035 exchange.
+You may be able to exchange your insurance policy for either another life insurance policy or an annuity.
 This option allows you to transfer any investment gains to the new policy without paying taxes on them at the time of the exchange.

 Sell your policy

-This process can be complicated and it doesn’t make financial sense for everyone, so it’s best to consult a trusted financial advisor before considering this option.
+This process doesn’t make financial sense for most people, so it’s best to consult a trusted financial advisor if you're considering selling your policy.

 Canceling a State Farm life insurance policy